jaeyoungchoilab/Topsicle/README.md

 ### 3.1.
 The code runs but no output
 1. Check pattern
-The pattern input should be the pattern at 5 prime of the read.
+The pattern input is recommended to be the pattern at 5 prime of the read.
 For example, in Col-0 A.thaliana, this pattern should be 'CCCTAAA' (telomere pattern found at 5 prime), not 'TTTAGGG' (telomere pattern found at 3 prime).
+This is to prevent any unwanted results

 2. Check flags and input
 Sometimes, input can be missing or in wrong format, and the code will not have any output then.
 Missing flag can be a reason for not being able to run as well.